marcopennekamp/lore/specification/expressions.md

 ### Return

 The **return** top-level expression returns a value from a function.
-The syntax is `return expr`, with `expr` evaluating to the value to return.
+The syntax is `return expr`, with `expr` evaluating to the returned value.
 Use return only if you 'desperately' need to return early from a function.
-Prefer *using blocks and control structures as expressions*.
+Prefer using blocks and control structures as expressions.
 Return evaluates to the `Nothing` type, since it interrupts code execution.

 ###### Syntax Example